Cracked (magazine): Early staff

 The magazine's first editor was Sol Brodsky, who was better known as a journeyman artist and later production manager and a publishing vice president at Marvel Comics.

 Cracked's original publisher, Robert C. Sproul's Major Publications, often imitated other companies' successes in various genres, such as westerns, men's adventure, and the Warren Publications mid-1960s revival of horror comics.

 Editor Terry Bisson later recalled, "The whole company was about lowball imitations.
 The publisher, Robert Sproul, wanted to put out some imitations of western, romance and astrology mags, and I was hired (at about age 27) to put them together because of my romance mag experience...
 The pseudomags did pretty well (this was a very low end market)."
-Many of the Cracked contributors would also work on these titles.
+Many of the Cracked contributors also worked on these titles.
 A number of monster-themed issues were printed under the Cracked umbrella, capitalizing on such publications as Fangoria and Famous Monsters of Filmland.
 Sproul published Cracked into the 1980s.

 However, even as the company chased publishing trends, its long-running flagship title was Cracked Magazine—or Cracked Mazagine, as its cover often read, deliberately misspelling "magazine".
 (In the same vein, the magazine's website Cracked.com originally referred to itself as a "wesbite.")

 Artists

 Some notable artists provided art for Cracked, in particular John Severin.
-Severin was one of the original artists on Mad, and worked heavily on EC Comics' war books.
+Severin was one of the original artists on Mad, and he worked heavily on EC Comics' war books.
 He was also one of the pre-eminent artists in Western comics.
-He would eventually come to be best known as Cracked's house cartoonist.
-For almost 40 years, he was the magazine's mainstay artist, frequently illustrating multiple articles in the same issue, and virtually all of its covers.
+He eventually came to be best known as Cracked's house cartoonist.
+For almost 40 years, he was the magazine's mainstay artist, frequently illustrating multiple articles in the same issue and virtually all of its covers.
 Reacting to his own company's obituary of Severin in 2012, Fantagraphics co-publisher Kim Thompson wrote, "I don't think I'm [alone] in thinking of Cracked for most of its run as 'a bunch of crap, and John Severin.'"

 The magazine also regularly featured good girl artist Bill Ward, comic book stalwart Howard Nostrand, and gag cartoonists Don Orehek and Charles Rodrigues.
 In later years, the magazine was a useful training ground for such future independent comic book creators as Rick Altergott, Dan Clowes, and Peter Bagge.
-Clowes would later discuss his childhood ambivalence for the magazine with an interviewer: "No one was ever a fan of Cracked.
+Clowes later discussed his childhood ambivalence for the magazine with an interviewer: "No one was ever a fan of Cracked.
 We would buy Mad every month, but about two weeks later we would get anxious for new material.
 We would tell ourselves, 'OK, we are not going to buy Cracked.
 Never again!'
 And we'd hold out for a while, but then as the month dragged on it just became, 'OK, I guess I'll buy Cracked.'
 Then you'd bring it home, and immediately you'd remember, 'Oh yeah, I hate Cracked !'"